In October 2014, the New Museum will present the first major solo museum exhibition in the United States of the work of artist Chris Ofili.

 In October 2014, the New Museum will present the first major solo museum exhibition in the United States of the work of artist Chris Ofili.
 Occupying the Museum’s three main galleries, “Chris Ofili: Night and Day” will span the artist’s influential career, encompassing his work in painting, drawing, and sculpture.
 Over the past two decades, Ofili has become identified with vibrant, meticulously executed, elaborate artworks that meld figuration, abstraction, and decoration.
 In his extremely diverse oeuvre, Ofili has taken imagery and inspiration from such disparate, century-spanning sources as the Bible, hip-hop music, Zimbabwean cave paintings, blaxploitation films, and William Blake’s poems.
 As the title of the exhibition suggests, Ofili’s practice has undergone constant changes, moving from boldly expressive to deeply introspective across an experimental and prodigious body of work.
 The exhibition will feature over thirty of Ofili’s major paintings, a vast quantity of drawings, and a selection of sculptures from over the course of his twenty-year career.

-The exhibition is curated by Massimiliano Gioni, Associate Director and Director of Exhibitions, Gary Carrion-Murayari, Kraus Family Curator, and Margot Norton, Assistant Curator.
+The exhibition is curated by Massimiliano Gioni, Artistic Director, Gary Carrion-Murayari, Kraus Family Curator, and Margot Norton, Assistant Curator.

 Ofili’s early paintings from the ’90s were created using his signature layering of materials, including paint, resin, glitter, and elephant dung, and a diverse combination of iconography.
 After moving to Trinidad from London in 2005, Ofili’s work took a new direction and prompted “The Blue Rider” series, which takes its name from the early twentieth-century artist group who sought spirituality by connecting visual art with music.
 Since then, over the past several years, Ofili has gone on to create a number of large blue paintings.
 For this exhibition, nine of these works will be brought together for the first time in an architectural environment designed by the artist.
 Composed in dark hues of blue, this series of paintings evokes the blue light of twilight and the soulfulness of blues music.
 Although rooted in the landscape and culture of Trinidad, Ofili’s blue paintings extend beyond to offer a contemplative approach to history, identity, and ways of seeing.